dotnet/AspNetCore.Docs/aspnetcore/blazor/components/cascading-values-and-parameters.md

 > [!NOTE]
 > For the examples in this section, the app's namespace is `BlazorSample`.
 When experimenting with the code in your own sample app, change the namespace to your sample app's namespace.

-First, an `ITab` interface is created in a folder named `UIInterfaces` that tabs implement.
+Create an `ITab` interface that tabs implement in a folder named `UIInterfaces`.

 `UIInterfaces/ITab.cs`: